▲ Up

 Please bring all of your medication bottles to each appointment, including any products taken over-the-counter (herbs, vitamins, etc.) as well as any medications prescribed by non-Ashe Family Healthcare providers.

 Requests for medication refills need to be submitted to your pharmacy who will in-turn will notify us electronically of your request for refills.
-Again, please allow up to three (3) business days for a response for a refill request.
+Again, please allow up to seven (7) business days for a response for a refill request.
 Our office will not contact you after a request has been made or fulfilled unless questions about the request should arise.
 Check for refill verification at the pharmacy rather than contacting our office.
 Controlled substance medications due to be refilled require more frequent office visits and this is non-negotiable.

-Messages or patient specific requests will be addressed within three business days of receipt.
 Form completion requests may require an in-person visit or be subject to additional fees not covered by your insurance.

 Post Info